-Lucerne is a beautiful lakeside town in Europe, but it can be hard to know what things to do there for a first-timer.
+Lucerne is a beautiful lakeside town in Europe, but knowing what to do there for a first-timer can be hard.
 Luckily, Lucerne offers plenty of things for travelers looking to explore Swiss culture while enjoying all that nature has to offer.

-From the spectacular views of the Swiss Alps, quaint cobblestone streets, and so much more, if you want to explore Lucerne the right way, you’ll need to do your homework.
+From the spectacular views of the Swiss Alps, quaint cobblestone streets, and so much more, if you want to explore Lucerne correctly, you’ll need to do your homework.

 - 1. Take a Walking Tour of Lucerne Old Town